 '''

-pattern: DomainPattern [0..1] {composes}
+pattern: DomainPattern [+] {composes, ordered}

 '''

-The domain pattern that specifies the model elements of the relation domain.
-The root object template expression (i.e., the root node) of the domain pattern must be bound to the root variable of the relation domain.
+The domain patterns that specify the model elements of the relation domain.
+The root object template expression (i.e., the root node) of each domain pattern must be bound to the corresponding root variable of the relation domain.